What is a Fullback? The NFL’s Unsung Heroes

 What is expected from a Fullback?

-In American football, a fullback is normally a player that lines up in the offensive backfield and is largely in charge of blocking, with a little bit of running or catching thrown in for good measure.
+In American football, a fullback is typically a player who lines up in the offensive backfield and is to a great extent responsible for obstructing, with a tad of running or getting tossed in just in case.

 1. Blocking: Blocking defenders is a fullback’s main duty to open up lanes for the halfback or running back to run through.
 This calls for a powerful upper body, as well as the capacity to assess the defense and act quickly.